William J. Beaty 3/1995

 very very slightly blue.
 A small amount of water is too thin a layer, so

-amount looks clear rather than blue.
-But look through thirty feet of
+a small amount looks clear rather than blue.
+But look through thirty feet

-actually has.
-Yet if you scoop a canteen full of that lake water, it will
+water actually has.
+Yet if you scoop a canteen full of that lake water,

 CORRECT: The sky is blue because air is blue.